 Warranty: Lifetime

 True to its name, the Goldilocks pan was just right in terms of size, weight, and dimensions.
-It’s not perfect, but for a sub-$100 sauté pan it earns its keep.
+It’s not perfect, but for a sub-$100 sauté pan, it shines.

-The Goldilocks has dimensions similar to the All-Clad, but uses that extra half quart in volume to give the pan a little more height than our winner.
-It’s lightweight and easy to maneuver around the stovetop and into the oven and has an ample-size helper handle.
-As a tri-ply stainless-steel pan, it demonstrated pretty even heat distribution across the cooking surface.
+What we loved: The Goldilocks has dimensions similar to the All-Clad, but it uses that extra half quart in volume to give the pan a little more height than our winner.
+It’s lightweight and easy to maneuver around the stovetop and into the oven, and it has an ample-size helper handle.
+As a tri-ply pan, it demonstrated pretty even heat distribution across the cooking surface.
 Of all the budget pans we tested, this one was the most well-designed.

-The metal cladding is on the thinner side, so the pan scorched a bit on the bottom at medium to high temperatures.
+What we’d leave: The metal cladding is on the thinner side, so the pan scorched a bit on the bottom at medium to high temperatures.
 That’s the sort of issue you should expect to arise with less-expensive pans, though.
-It doesn’t make the Goldilocks a bad choice but does mean you have to keep a closer eye on things as they cook.
+It doesn’t make the Goldilocks a bad choice, but it does mean you have to keep a closer eye on things as they cook.
 Also, the thin handle wasn’t the most comfortable thing to hold.

 Pros and cons